-This Vision guides the strategic objectives, recommendations and actions of this CHMP that follow.
+This Vision guides the Objectives and recommended actions of this CHMP that follow.

 4. OBJECTIVES TO ACHIEVE THE VISION

 The following strategic Objectives are the primary ways that Saugeen Shores can achieve the Vision for the CHMP.
 Within each Objective are specific recommendations and action items with practical direction and a clear path to meet each Objective.
 These Objectives provide a strong foundation on which to build future conservation measures and goals in Saugeen Shores.